Bombardier says CSeries on track for certification, committed to plane

+* Enters into $226.4 million common stock purchase agreement with Kalani Investments limited and announces the acquisition of six vessels

-BERLIN Canada's Bombardier (BBDb.TO) said it is on track to certify its new CSeries CS100 jet by the end of the year, and is 100 percent committed to the program, which has not won a new firm order in over a year.
+BERLIN Oct 14 Canada's Bombardier said it is on track to certify its new CSeries CS100 jet by the end of the year, and is 100 percent committed to the programme, which has not won a new firm order in over a year.

-Bombardier had been in talks with Airbus (AIR.PA) over an investment in the struggling CSeries program but those discussions ended abruptly last week.
-Some analysts have since suggested the program could be canceled altogether.
+Bombardier had been in talks with Airbus over an investment in the struggling CSeries programme but those discussions ended abruptly last week.
+Some analysts have since suggested the programme could be cancelled altogether.

 "Let's start with the fact that Bombardier is 100 percent committed to the CSeries, it is coming to the market," Ross Mitchell, vice president of business acquisition at Bombardier, said at the ERA regional airlines conference in Berlin.